 “It’s not enough at the time just to tell your child, ‘I love you, I care about you.’
 You have to show it,” Lund said.
 “Participate in the bigger world, not the narrow view that they’re having.”

 Proper communication with young children experiencing suicidal thoughts could be the difference between a saved life and a lost one.
-It’s important for parents and anyone who talks to kids about suicide to take it seriously and avoid judgement.
+It’s important for parents and anyone who talks to kids about suicide to take it seriously and avoid judgment.

 “A lot of people will say ‘You’re just trying to get attention,’ and that’s really hurtful,” Lund said.
 “Just listen and let them know you’re there.“